-This well researched and well written article explores and evaluates the tensions arising from such lack of definition particularly in Drama/Theatre education in Irish Primary schools through the lens of a theatre in education programme, Me, Michael, organized by the Abbey Theatre, Dublin.
+This well researched and well written article explores and evaluates the tensions arising from such lack of definition particularly in Drama/Theatre education in Irish Primary schools through the lens of a theatre in education programme, Me, Michael, organised by the Abbey Theatre, Dublin.
 With the comprehensive range of evidence gathered from pupils, teachers and actors alike this study must stand as an important contribution to the discussion about the effectiveness and direction of the Charter and the place of the arts in Irish schools that it seeks to promote.
 Fortunately its conclusion is a positive one:

 ‘This study testifies that where an arts organisation remains true to its core mission, there is no dilution of the arts experience for students in schools, and there is every potential for a truly meaningful partnership between artists and education.’

 It is a very heartening conclusion, located as it is in the Irish context.
 Perhaps it holds lessons for the arts in education in the UK but I fear that the issues facing the arts in schools in the UK are of a totally different dimension.
 There is currently no place for them in the UK Government’s new English Baccalaureate (EBacc) programme, and it is hard for teachers of the arts in the UK to conceive its own Government introducing an Arts in Education Charter.
 However flawed such a Charter may be, it is, perhaps, something that teachers of the arts in the UK would find most welcome in the current educational climate.